udo-munk/z80pack/doc/README-asm.txt

 PRINT   <'string'>      - print string to stdout in pass one

-Operator Precedence for the node based parser from Didier Derny:
+Operator precedence for the node based parser from Didier Derny:

 unary + - ~
 * / %